hannahlawrence/sinctransform/docs/Installation.rst

 .. code::

-	FFTW = /some/path/to/fft (Note: on a Mac, this may be /usr/local/lib)
+	FFTW = /some/path/to/fft

+(Note: on a Mac, this may be /usr/local/lib)

 Usage
 ----------------

 To use in other programs, begin by creating the static library:

 .. code::

 	make libsinc.a

-Then compile with both the sinctransform and finufft static libraries, e.g.:
+Then compile with both the sinctransform and finufft static libraries, e.g.

 .. code::

-	g++ -std=c++11 -Wall -g -o myprogram myprogram.cpp /some/path/to/libsinc.a /some/path/to/finufft/lib/libfinufft.a -lfftw3 -lm
+	g++ -std=c++11 -Wall -g -o myprog myprog.cpp /path/to/libsinc.a /path/to/finufft/lib/libfinufft.a -lfftw3 -lm

 It may be necessary to include a flag telling the compiler where to find the FFTW library, which is a prerequisite for the finufft library.
 To do so, add the flag "-L/some/dir" such that /some/dir contains the static FFTW library (.a file).